Dr. Greg Valerio MBE

 Awarded MBE in 2016 The Queens New Years Honours list for services to Fairtrade Gold and artisanal gold mining communities in South America and Africa.

-Awarded Honorary Doctorate by Winchester University for services and work in the field of social justice in 2016.
+Awarded Honorary Doctorate by Winchester and Chichester Universities for services and work in the field of social justice and environmental justice in 2016 and 2017 respectively.

 Winner of The Observer Ethical Awards Global campaigner 2011.